It might not just be the ingredients in that can of food that pose a health risk.

 In it, CEH officials say that 40 percent of canned goods they tested earlier this year contained traceable levels of the chemical bisphenol A (BPA).

-That chemical has been linked in past research to birth defects, as well as breast cancer, prostate cancer, diabetes, and heart disease.
+That chemical has been linked in to birth defects, as well as breast cancer, prostate cancer, diabetes, and heart disease.

 The percentage of cans containing BPA is down from the 67 percent recorded in a 2015 test, but CEH officials are still sounding a consumer alarm.